Ketotifen: History

 Ketotifen was patented in 1970 and came into medical use in 1976.
 Ketotifen was developed and patented by Sandoz Pharmaceuticals (a part of Novartis), a Swiss company.

 Ketotifen was approved for medical use in Canada in December 1990.
 Ketotifen was approved for medical use in the United States in July 1999.
-TA contact lens with ketotifen was approved for medical use in the United States in 2022.
+A contact lens with ketotifen was approved for medical use in the United States in 2022.